- Hedgehogs typically live two to three years in the wild. The most common cause of death in the wild is due to predation rather than age.

 - Animals that do not drink enough may dehydrate and are not likely to eat.
 Dehydration and refusal to eat are life threatening and should be closely monitored.

-We use a commercial automatic watering system so it is especially critical that both a bottle and a dish are offered in new homes.
+It is especially critical that both a bottle and a dish are offered in new homes.

 - Hedgehogs in the wild are known to travel great distances in search of food.
 Many captive bred animals will log many miles on their wheel each night.

 - The benefits of exercise in humans and other mammals in helping to prevent obesity and obesity related health problems has been tested and documented through countless research studies around the world.

 - Simple things hedgehog owners can do to promote exercise are to provide ample cage space, a wheel, and play time out of the cage.
 Hedgehogs that receive plenty of exercise are likely to be healthier and happier pets.

 - There are some potential problems that can arise when animals and humans exercise too much.
 Studies have shown in humans that extreme athletes are known to have stress damage to the body due to exercise.
 It is possible that hedgehogs that spend a significant amount of time on the wheel every night may have excess stress on their bodies as well.

 - For hedgehogs that spend an unusual amount of time on the wheel, we recommend regulating “wheel time” to time outside of the cage or every-other-night free access to the wheel.